 In the fierce heat of the Fukuoka sun, kakigori is the most delicious way to cool off.
 This seasonal treat consists of delicately shaved ice, as fluffy as freshly fallen snow, which is then heaped with fruits, sprinkled with condensed milk, and blanketed with syrups.
+Different kinds of kakigori range from simple to luxurious, such as one made with matcha and azuki beans – the varieties are endless!
 The city goes kaki-crazy in the summer (up until Sep./Oct.), so here’s our guide to the best frozen treats Fukuoka has to offer.

 • Anko (or an): Red bean paste.
 This comes in various consistencies, for example, koshi-an is finely pureed red beans, but in tsubu-an the bean is left almost whole.

 • Azuki: The red beans from which anko is made.
 Dainagon is a premium variety of azuki.

 • Matcha: A finely ground powder made from specially grown and processed green tea.

 • Zenzai: a sweet porridge of azuki beans boiled and crushed, served in a bowl with mochi.
 It is made from heated condensed paste (like making jam or marmalade!).

 Eggs ’n Things（エッグスンシングス）

 Open: 9:30~22:30 (L.O.21:30)